What is Cardiac Electrophysiology?

 Cardiac electrophysiology refers to the practice of diagnosing, managing and treating disorders associated with heart rhythm and abnormal heartbeat.
-Cardiac electrophysiologists conduct two major procedures to treat conditions related to irregular heartbeat.
-These are:
+Electrophysiology is an assessment that measures the heart's electrical system, which is used to determine arrhythmia or an abnormal heartbeat.
+Cardiac electrophysiologists conduct two major procedures to treat conditions related to an irregular heartbeat.

-- Catheter ablation During catheter or heart ablation, the cardiologist places a catheter into the heart, which delivers radio-frequency energy to various parts of the heart through a small metal tip.
-The catheter identifies the areas that need to be destroyed, and particular cells or, in the case of atrial fibrillation (AF) entire areas of tissue, are then removed.
+During catheter or heart ablation, the cardiologist places a catheter into the heart, which delivers radio-frequency energy to various parts of the heart through a small metal tip.
+The catheter identifies the areas that need to be destroyed, and particular cells or, in the case of atrial fibrillation (AF), entire areas of tissue are then removed.
 Read more information on atrial heart fibrillation.

 Besides conducting the procedures above, cardiac electrophysiologists also diagnose, manage, and treat a range of heart conditions.
 These include:

-- Heart failure as a result of arrhythmia, left ventricular dysssynchrony, and other aetiologies
+- Heart failure as a result of arrhythmia left ventricular dyssynchrony and other aetiologies.

 - Arrhythmias related to specific conditions